-Lands within the Project Boundary are entirely composed of private ownership, most of which are owned by PacifiCorp23 (Figure 3-38).
-Lands adjoining the Project Boundary are also owned by private entities and are primarily used for either agricultural or residential uses, with the exception of three parcels administered by the BLM located near Cutler Dam in Cutler Canyon, but outside the Project Boundary.
-Over the course of the current license term, PacifiCorp revised the Project Boundary once, as approved by FERC's April 3, 2009 Order Approving Revised Exhibit G Drawings (FERC 2009), to incorporate land ownership modifications required by Article 402 of the current license.
-As stated in the FERC Order, the total Project Boundary includes 9,151 acres of Project lands.
+Lands within the Project Boundary are entirely composed of private ownership, most of which are owned by PacifiCorp (Figure 3-38).
+Lands adjoining the Project Boundary are also owned by private entities and are primarily used for either agricultural or residential uses, with the

-23 Although portions of the Bear River were deemed navigable at statehood in 1896, there have been questions as to whether the State of Utah may claim fee title ownership by virtue of the Equal Footing Doctrine to the bed and bank of the Bear River in some specific reaches of the river near Cutler Dam and Cutler Powerhouse.
+&lt;sup>28 Although portions of the Bear River were deemed navigable at statehood in 1896, there have been questions as to whether the State of Utah may claim fee title ownership by virtue of the Equal Footing Doctrine to the bed and bank of the Bear River in some specific reaches of the river near Cutler Dam and Cutler Powerhouse.
 It is PacifiCorp's stance that 1) the unique title was obtained for some portions of the Bear River that pass through the Project, and 2) this claim may not apply to all Bear River submerged lands within the FERC Project Boundary.